 Our 2017 trip was Sponsored by Toyota, covering our gas, hotel expenses, local attractions, meals and the best part, complimentary Toyotas to drive.

 Combined with the San Juan Skyway, it winds through stunning several national forests and past the Old West towns of:

 The official length of the Million Dollar Highway is 25 miles between Ouray and Silverton, which cross Red Mountain Pass.
-However, the greater scenic byway is 233 miles and takes 5.5 hours (no stopping) to complete a whole circle.
+However, it’s often touted at 70 miles, including the full trip south to Durango.
+The greater San Juan Skyway National Scenic Byway that includes the Million Dollar Highway is 233 miles and takes 5.5 hours (no stopping) to complete a whole circle.
 Ideally located in a remote region of Colorado, the Million Dollar Highway keeps away the Front Range day trippers.
 It takes 6 hours to reach the start in Durango, or about 6 hours to reach the start in Ridgway, choice is yours!
 The drive in from the Front Range to the start will also not disappoint.
 Drive safe and avoid wildlife.

 If tackling it in one day, expect to start driving with the sunrise, and enjoy one of the most spectacular day trips of your life.
 It’s all highway driving, so if you don’t make it by dusk just drive slow until you do.
 Most people spend 2 to 3 nights in some of the fun towns along the way.
 A few end up moving to the region for life.